-Regarding correlation, the forecast densities are generally fairly well calibrated for GDP growth, with occasional exceptions, but less so for inflation; in addition, there is more evidence of correlation in the PITs of one-quarter-ahead forecasts than in those of one-year-ahead ones.
-Several different versions of model averaging, as well as the factor model, perform fairly well, although the factor model and the simple average show evidence of serial correlation in the second moments of the PITs in the case of inflation.
+Regarding correlation, in general, forecast densities are fairly well calibrated for GDP growth, with occasional exceptions, but less so for inflation; in addition, there is more evidence of correlation in the PITs of one-quarter-ahead forecasts than in one-year-ahead ones.
+Several versions of model averaging, as well as the factor model, perform fairly well, though the factor model and the simple average show evidence of serial correlation in the second moments of the PITs in the case of inflation.